Van, Turkey: Byzantines, Sassanids, and the Artsrunis

-Following the fall of the Parthians and the emergence of the Neo-Persian Empire, better known as the Sassanian Empire, the town fell into the possession of the latter.
+Following the fall of the Parthians and the emergence of the Neo-Persian Empire, better known as the Sasanian Empire, the town fell into the possession of the latter.
 During the over 700 years-long Roman-Persian Wars, some of the wars were waged at and around the location of modern-day Van.
 The Byzantine Empire briefly held the region from 628 to 640, following the victory in the climactic Byzantine–Sasanian War of 602–628, after which it was invaded by the Muslim Arabs, who consolidated their conquests as the province of Arminiya.
 Decline in Arab power eventually allowed local Armenian rulers to re-emerge, with the Artsruni dynasty soon becoming the most powerful.
 Initially dependent on the rulers of the Kingdom of Ani, they declared their independence in 908, founding the Armenian Kingdom of Vaspurakan.
-The kingdom had no specific capital: the court would move as the king transferred his residence from place to place, such as Van city, Vostan, Aghtamar, etc. In 1021 the last king of Vaspurakan, John-Senekerim Artsruni, ceded his entire kingdom to the Byzantine empire, who established the Vaspurakan theme on the former Artsruni territories.
+The kingdom had no specific capital: the court would move as the king transferred his residence from place to place, such as Van city, Vostan, Aghtamar, etc. In 1021 the last king of Vaspurakan, John-Senekerim Artsruni, ceded his entire kingdom to the Byzantine Empire, which established the Vaspurakan theme on the former Artsruni territories.
 Van was called Eua or Eva (Εύα) during Byzantine rule.

 Seljuk Empire and Rum

 Incursions by the Seljuk Turks into Vaspurakan started in the 1050s.
-After their victory in 1071 at the battle of Manzikert the entire region fell under their control.
+After their victory in 1071 at the battle of Manzikert, the entire region fell under their control.
 After them, local Muslim rulers emerged, such as the Ahlatshahs and the Kurdish Ayyubids (1207).
 For a 20-year period, Van was held by the Anatolian Seljuk Sultanate until the 1240s when it was conquered by the Mongols.
-In the 14th century, Van was held by the Timurids, followed subsequently by the Turkoman Kara Koyunlu and Ak Koyunlu confederations.
+In the 14th century, Van was held by the Timurids, followed by the Turkoman Kara Koyunlu and Ak Koyunlu confederations.